ctueck/HEIDI/Supporting/UseCaseTemplate.md

 ## Procedure
 Anyone may submit a use case for consideration by submitting a Pull Request or by filing an Issue with the use case to this Github.

+You MAY formulate your use case as an amendment/extension to an already existing one, if that seems most suitable.

 Once a use case is accepted, requirements MUST take the use case into consideration.